Case Study Description of Mid-Missouri Energy: Ethanol from Corn

 Swot Analysis of "Mid-Missouri Energy: Ethanol from Corn" written by Forest Reinhardt, Noel Michele Holbrook, James Weber, Karla Sartor includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Ethanol Corn facing as an external strategic factors.
 Some of the topics covered in Mid-Missouri Energy: Ethanol from Corn case study are - Strategic Management Strategies, Strategy and Global Business.

-Some of the macro environment factors that can be used to understand the Mid-Missouri Energy: Ethanol from Corn casestudy better are - – increasing commodity prices, increasing transportation and logistics costs, challanges to central banks by blockchain based private currencies, technology disruption, increasing inequality as vast percentage of new income is going to the top 1%, customer relationship management is fast transforming because of increasing concerns over data privacy, central banks are concerned over increasing inflation,
+Some of the macro environment factors that can be used to understand the Mid-Missouri Energy: Ethanol from Corn casestudy better are - – increasing commodity prices, challanges to central banks by blockchain based private currencies, competitive advantages are harder to sustain because of technology dispersion, increasing government debt because of Covid-19 spendings, there is increasing trade war between United States & China, increasing household debt because of falling income levels, customer relationship management is fast transforming because of increasing concerns over data privacy,

 Introduction to SWOT Analysis of Mid-Missouri Energy: Ethanol from Corn